National Institute of Technology, Arunachal Pradesh: Facilities

-Sufficient number of buses have been provided by the institute and the state government for the students to travel from their hostels to the institute.
+Only 1 bus is available for travel from hostel to classes.

 Organisation and administration

 Functioning

 NIT Arunachal is an autonomous technical institute.
 It functions under the Ministry of Education.

 Administration

 Under the constitution of the National Institutes of Technology Act 2007, the president of India is the visitor to the institute.
 The authorities of the institute are Board of Governors and the Senate.
 The board is headed by the chairman, who is appointed by the visitor.
 The director, who is the secretary of the board, looks after the day-to-day running of the institute.
 The Board of Governors has nominees of the central government, the state government, the NIT Council and the institute Senate.